 which is strictly monotone in $r$, unless $u$ is homogeneous.
-The use of these two monotonicity functional in combination with geometric tools bring us to the fact that any global solution $u_0$ to the two-phase problem are one-dimensional and, in a rotated and translated system of coordinates,
+Using these two monotonicity functionals in combination with geometric tools bring us to the fact that any global solution $u_0$ to the two-phase problem is one-dimensional and, in a rotated and translated system of coordinates,

 From here one uses a revised form of the so-called directional monotonicity argument of Luis Caffarelli, that in this setting boils down to the fact that close to branch points $x^0$ one can show that in a suitable cone of directions $ \mathcal{C}$ one has $\partial_e u \geq 0$, in $B_r (x^0)$ for $e \in \mathcal{C}$ and $r$ universal.
 This in particular implies that the free boundaries $\partial \{ \pm u >0 \} $ are Lipschitz graphs locally close to branch points.